hkhanna/django-stripe-billing/README.md

 - `BILLING_STRIPE_API_KEY`: The Stripe API key.
   - **Required**
-  - If only using the API, you may use the word "mock" for a mocked Stripe client.
+  - You may use the word "mock" for a mocked Stripe client.
+You can't use Checkout/Portal, but any function that calls out to stripe will just call a mock.
-  - You can also use a test Stripe API key.
-You must use a real test Stripe API key if using Stripe Checkout / Portal.
+  - You must use a real test Stripe API key if using Stripe Checkout / Portal.
   - Obviously, only use a live environment Stripe API key in production.
 - `BILLING_APPLICATION_NAME`: The name of the application.
   - **Required**
   - The Stripe customer metadata will store this in the `application` key.
 - `BILLING_CHECKOUT_SUCCESS_URL`
-  - Required only if you use the Stripe Checkout views.
   - This view should parse Django messages.
   - Must be an absolute URL or begin with a `/`.
 - `BILLING_CHECKOUT_CANCEL_URL`
-  - Required only if you use the Stripe Checkout views.
   - This view should parse Django messages.
   - Must be an absolute URL or begin with a `/`.